 Permission from the local planning authority is needed for most building work.
 The type and extent of building work proposed will determine what permissions are required.
 Permission can be granted or refused, subject to the local authority decision.

-When relevant permission from a Planning Authority is obtained ESA can prepare technical drawings for Building Control Submission.
-This is advisable to ensure that the initial design becomes a reality and conveys the client’s needs clearly for a contractor during construction.
+When relevant permission from a Planning Authority is obtained ES Architecture can prepare technical drawings for Building Control Submission.
+This is advisable to ensure that the initial design becomes a reality and to clearly convey the client’s needs to a contractor during construction.
 We work with our clients to provide their bespoke specifications for every aspect of the building, from lighting to flooring, advising on new technologies to ensure an effective and efficient building.
 In these drawings and specifications, all the requirements of Building Control Regulations deemed necessary are incorporated from an early stage.
-This is key to ensuring that the integrity of the design remain unaltered by construction requirements.
+This is key to ensuring that the integrity of the design remains unaltered by construction requirements.

-Where required ESA works with other consultants and include their work into the submission to the Building Control authority for approval.
+Where required ES Architecture may work with other consultants when submitting planning applications to the local Building Control authority for approval.

 The Building Regulations control all aspects of building quality including: